YuanTian1991/Inivata_Coding_Test/README.md

 ## 3. Extract sequence from Reference

-Then, I need to find a way to extract sequence from reference fasta reference file.
-After searching around, I did not found direct tool for this solution.
-So I wrote below function to extract sequence.
-In below function, it requires 4 parameters, the reference fasta file path, and `chr` , `start` and `end` for sequence you want to extract.
+Then, I need to find a way to extract sequence from reference fasta file.
+After searching around, I did not find any direct tools for this solution.
+So I wrote a function (`getSeqFromReference`) to extract sequence.
+In the below function, it requires 4 parameters as input, the reference fasta file path, and `chr` , `start` and `end` for sequence you want to extract.

 The idea is to use R package `seqinr` to read into reference fasta file, it will convert each chromosome string into a long vector.
-Then in the coordiniate file, we can find the chr, start, and end for each amplicon.
+Then in the coordiniate file, we can find the `chr`, `start`, and `end` for each amplicon.
 We can then directly extract subset of vector as sequence, and convert it back from vector to string, and convert to to uppercase.

 Below is the function: